elegant-scipy/elegant-scipy/markdown/ch3.markdown

 The figure also shows the magic of thinking of segmentations as graphs: you can see that edges between nodes within the tiger and those outside of it are darker (higher-valued) than edges within the same object.
-Thus, if we can cut the graph along those edges, we will get our segmentation!
-(Yes, I have chosen an easy example for color-based segmentation, but the same principles hold true for graphs with more complicated pairwise relationships!)
+Thus, if we can cut the graph along those edges, we will get our segmentation.
+We have chosen an easy example for color-based segmentation, but the same principles hold true for graphs with more complicated pairwise relationships.

 ## Elegant ndimage